fer2d2/micro-yodeler/README.md

 ## How it works

-1. Create a directory in your target container with the executable scripts.
+1. Create a directory in your target container with your scripts.
 Scripts must be executable and contain a *shebang* (like `#!/bin/bash` or `#!/usr/bin/env python`)
 2. Run the server in your target container with `yodel server -d /your/scripts/directory -p 5058`
 3. Run the client in your source container with `yodel client -p 5058 -h container_hostname -f script_name.sh`

+The *yodel client* will return the script exit code, so it could be used in some automation tools like *rake* to simplify your tasks workflow.

 ### Command line flags
 ```